UB-Mannheim/RaiseWikibase/README.md

 |:------:|:------:|
 | ![alt text](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/experiments/exp1.png) | ![alt text](https://github.com/UB-Mannheim/RaiseWikibase/blob/main/experiments/exp2.png) |

-The insert rate in pages per second is shown at Fig. 1a for wikitexts and at Fig 1b for items.
+The insert rate in pages per second is shown at Figure 1a for wikitexts and at Figure 1b for items.
 Every data point correspond to a batch of ten thousands pages.
-At Fig. 1a six different data points correspond to six repeated experiments.
-At Fig 1b two colors correspond to two repeated experiments and three shapes of a data point correspond to three cases: 1) circle - each claim without a qualifier and without a reference, 2) x - each claim with one qualifier and without a reference, and 3) square - each claim with one qualifier and one reference.
+At Figure 1a six different data points correspond to six repeated experiments.
+At Figure 1b two colors correspond to two repeated experiments and three shapes of a data point correspond to three cases: 1) circle - each claim without a qualifier and without a reference, 2) x - each claim with one qualifier and without a reference, and 3) square - each claim with one qualifier and one reference.

 ## A reusable example of the BERD knowledge graph construction